Ethics and Morality

 Ethics: The Fundamentals, by Julia Driver

 Published in 2006, Julia Driver’s Ethics: The Fundamentals is a very good starting place for anyone curious about ethics and morality.
 In highly readable, thoughtful style, Driver introduces a number of key ethical systems, including virtue ethics, Kantian ethics, divine command theory, and feminist ethics.
-Packed with real-life examples and coming in at an accessible 192 pages, this is a brilliant introduction to the major movements within ethics and morality.

 2. Being Good: A Short Introduction to Ethics, by Simon Blackburn